-The wait is over and, sadly, if you’re reading this, it’s likely that you’ve received an email to say you’ve missed out on a ballot place for 2022’s Great North Run.
+The wait is over and, sadly, if you’re reading this, it’s likely that you’ve received an email to say you’ve missed out on a ballot place for 2023’s AJ Bell Great North Run.

-We understand you might be feeling deflated, but we’re here to tell you that you can keep your Great North Run dream alive!
+We understand you might be feeling deflated, but we’re here to tell you that you can keep your dream alive!

-So what to do first?
+Boom, you’ve done it, but what next?
 Well, once you’ve committed to your charity place, tell the world what you’re doing!
 Announce that you’re running using the hashtag #GreatNorthRun and be part of the buzz as thousands of others do the same, sharing their goals and their first sweaty post-training run selfies.

 A training plan is an essential part of your Great North Run journey, helping you build miles, improve your pace and stamina and avoid injuries.
 And the good news is that our official training plans cover all abilities, whether you’re planning to run-walk the route or you’re aiming for a new PB.
 Have a think about a realistic target and take a look – you’ll also find lots of information and advice on everything from food and drink to our top race day tips over on our Training Advice page.

 Sticking your training plan up somewhere where you’ll see it every day – above the kettle, for example, or on the fridge – sounds like a simple trick, but it’s been proven to help runners stick to their schedule, so why not give it a go?
 And if you have any health worries or physical niggles at all, book an appointment to see a sports physio or your GP

 Step 4 – Practice Makes Perfect

 Booking in one or two events in the build-up can also be a great way to keep you on track.
 After all, September can feel like a long way off, and having a date for a 10k in the diary can give you something to aim for in the shorter term.